-Applying for a Mortgage With Student Loans | Student Loan Guidelines
+Applying for a Mortgage with Student Loans | Student Loan Guidelines

-Debts are factors that affect debt-to-income ratios and they can be a hurdle when applying for a mortgage with student loans.
+Debts are factors that affect debt-to-income ratios, which can be a hurdle when applying for a mortgage with student loans.
 Car payments and student loans can be the two biggest factors when calculating debt-to-income because of their amortization over such a short period.
 The student loan repayment qualifying factors depend on:

 Student Loan Repayment Plans

 If you have student loans, you can choose from different types of repayment plans.
 This is done by talking to your student loan providers and asking them about managing payments.

 Student loan providers will offer repayment plans and estimates that can help debt-to-income ratios.

 - Income-contingent repayment (ICR).

 - Standard repayment, pay as you earn (PAYE).